Focus Shift Photography

 To choose the interval between shots:

 Select 00 to take photos at approximately 5 fps (release modes S, Cl, Ch, and Mup) or 3 fps (release modes Q and Qc).
-To ensure the correct exposure when using a flash, choose an interval long enough for the flash to charge.
+A setting of 00 is recommended when shooting without a flash; to ensure the correct exposure when using a flash, choose an interval long enough for the flash to charge.

 To enable or disable exposure smoothing: